by Graham Russell

 Aloha!
 Surf into spring with this sweet & savory steelhead trout dish that's sure to score a Perfect 10 with your family and friends.
 The unique flavor and crunch of the Aloha pepper, the savory trout, and sweet mango make every bite one to remember.

-Fire & Flavor Olive Wood Lump Charcoal is an absolute must for this dish!
+Fire & Flavor Hardwood Lump Charcoal is an absolute must for this dish!
 The clean and pure aromas from the olive wood allows the fish’s flavor to shine, as well as complements the Fire & Flavor Salmon Rub used for seasoning.
-Olive Wood Lump Charcoal is perfect for smoking or direct grilling, as it burns hot, long, and amazingly clean.
+Hardwood Lump Charcoal is perfect for smoking or direct grilling, as it burns hot, long, and amazingly clean.
 A few handfuls are all that’s needed to create grilled culinary magic.

 Prep Time: 20 minutes